Scenario Reduction for Distributionally Robust Optimization: Computational Experiments

 In Figure~\ref{fig:samples}, we plot the approximation factors for scenario reduction at different ambiguity set sizes, i.e., sets created using different numbers of sampled points (parameter \(N\) in~\eqref{conf_interval}).
 We vary the sample sizes in increments of \num{0}, \num{100}, \num{1000}, and \num{10000}.
 With a sample size of \(N=0\), we robustify against the entire probability simplex as the uncertainty set.
 Again, the red line passes through the origin and separates regions where \emph{opt} exhibits higher (above the line) or lower (below the line) approximation factors (AF).
 The center of gravity (cog) (orange) represents the average of all dotted points.
 As the number of samples increases, both the point cloud and the cog move towards the point \((1,1)\), indicating that the confidence intervals \eqref{conf_interval} shrink as more data is incorporated.
 This effect is observed for both clustering algorithms but is more pronounced for \emph{k-means} than for \emph{opt}.
 Since the cog remains below the line through the origin for all sample sizes, \emph{k-means} consistently achieves lower AFs than \emph{opt} on average.

-Finally, we report the average time needed to solve the MIP \eqref{Eq:Clustering_MIP} and the average time factor in Figure~\ref{fig:cluster_time} as a function of the number of initial scenarios for all 17 tested instances.
+Finally, we report the average time needed to solve the MIP \eqref{Eq:Clustering_MIP} and the average time factor in Figure~\ref{fig:cluster_time} as a function of the number of initial scenarios for all 17 tested instances for \emph{opt} with one standard error.
 Each curve represents the reduction to a different number of scenarios.
 In the left plot, we see that the clustering time increases linearly with the number of scenarios.
 The number of clusters, however, has a more significant impact on clustering time as indicated by comparing the line of $5$ clusters (green) to the line of one cluster (blue).
-Comparatively, the median clustering time for \emph{k-means} was orders of magnitude smaller at $19$ms. The largest observed clustering time for \emph{k-means} was 3.8s for the instance \emph{iis-glass-cov} when reducing from 35 to 5 scenarios.
+Initially, for 5 reduced scenarios, the solving time increases linearly.
+Afterwards it levels off, since clustering times over 3600s were removed.
+Comparatively, the median clustering time for \emph{opt} was much smaller at $8.4$~s.
 For our experimental data, the TF decreases exponentially with the number of scenarios as already discussed in~\ref{fig:af_srf_0}, but gets larger with increasing number of reduced scenarios.
 As can be expected, reductions to a small number of scenarios equate to the largest benefit in time reduction.